 My family and I have a passion for the arts.
 On any given summer weekend, you will likely find us cheering in the front row of a theatre production, checking out the latest exhibit at an art museum, or enjoying music at a jazz festival.

-Exploring our interests and passions together strengthens our relationships, and builds domain expertise, which will ultimately help us be more creative within that domain.
-However, spending almost all of our time exploring the arts could actually be limiting our creativity.
+Exploring our interests and passions together strengthens our relationships and builds domain expertise, which will ultimately help us be more creative within that domain.
+However, spending almost all of our time exploring the arts could actually limit our creativity.

 The Genie of Creativity

 Imagine, for a moment, that a genie suddenly appears in front of you and says, “I am the Genie of Creativity.
 I can boost your creativity by giving you a new experience.
 The only limitation is that you must choose an activity you are not interested in!”